 Q: Why were my course requirements not approved?

-A: Remember to read the assignment carefully, and answer the questions raised.
+A: Remember to read the assignment carefully, and answer the question(s) raised.
 You will always be given one chance to resubmit non-approved course requirements.
 Before you resubmit, read the comments from your lecturer in order to improve your assignment.

 Q: My course requirements were not approved even though I resubmitted the assignment.
 Can I be given a third chance?

 A: No, you only have two opportunities to submit course requirements.
-If there are extenuating circumstances that need to be considered, the instructor and the student advisor should be informed as soon as possible and before the deadline.
+If there are extenuating circumstances that need to be considered, the teacher and the student advisor should be informed as soon as possible and before the deadline.

 Q: What happens if I fail my course requirements?